-- Car sharing / use of public transport when and where logistically possible. - Purchase or lease of vehicles with the lowest CO2/ km emissions (e.g. hybrid vehicles). - Optimise/ reduce number of meetings use of remote meeting facilities / telephone and video conferences. - Work from home days.
+- Car sharing/ use of public transport when and where logistically possible. - Purchase or lease of vehicles with the lowest CO2/ km emissions (e.g. hybrid vehicles). - Optimise/ reduce the number of physical meetings use of remote meeting facilities/ telephone and video conferences. - Work-from-home days.

-Additionally, the greatest individual carbon emissions are in relation to helicopter journeys, therefore undertaking the following actions will also help to reduce our carbon footprint:
+Additionally, the greatest individual carbon emissions are in relation to helicopter journeys, therefore undertaking the following actions, which have been implemented where possible, will also help to reduce our carbon footprint:

-- Specifying local helicopter take-off sites and the right helicopters for the job, where appropriate. - Accurately specifying areas using desk-based GIS and helicopter-mounted GPS. - Siting lift points as close to the working area as possible.
+- Specifying local helicopter take-off sites and the right helicopters for the job - Accurately specifying areas using desk-based GIS and helicopter-mounted GPS. - Siting lift points as close to the working area as possible.